Wool has been used to make garments for centuries and has many properties that hikers will find incredibly beneficial.

 - If you are facing icy rigid temperatures to hike in, you will want a pair of these 100% Merino Wool socks.

-- Designed to handle extremely cold weather, such as snow, these thick socks are the perfect Wintertime gift!
+- Designed to handle freezing weather, such as snow, these thick socks are the perfect Wintertime gift!

-- Also suited to extremely hot temperatures due to Merino Wool’s top-notch moisture wicking ability.
+- It is also suited to scorching temperatures due to Merino Wool’s top-notch moisture-wicking ability.

-- Highly durable, the sock will not tear, break, pill or overstretch, holding it’s shape for a much longer period.
+- Highly durable, the sock will not tear, break, pill, or overstretch, holding it’s shaped for a much longer period.

 - These medium thickness wool hiking socks are ideal for using year round and they’re also highly affordable!